“Visibility Is a Compromise”: A Conversation with R. Sallow; Proponent of Invisibilism at its Most Cutting Edge

 These collectors, often caricatured in the popular press as buying “nothing for something,” are in fact securing the rarest commodity of all: an aesthetic of refusal, distilled into pure form.
 Where the masses chase spectacle, Invisibilism collectors seek its inverse: artworks that resist visibility, objecthood, even description.
 To own such a piece is to acquire not an object, but a condition of thought.

-Consider the case of V., whose Untitled (Tension at 2:13pm) sold last year for £180,000 at Pimlico Wilde.
+Consider the case of V., whose Untitled (Tension at 2:13pm) sold last year for at least £180,000 at Pimlico Wilde (actual prices are hard to discern).
 No canvas, no pigment, merely a vitrine containing a pause.
 To those unfamiliar with the vocabulary of contemporary art, it looked like a void.
-To those with discernment, it was a charged silence—one that only the bravest collectors dared to acquire.
+To those with discernment, it was a charged silence, one that only the bravest collectors dared to acquire.
 That work, incidentally, is now rumoured to be on loan to a prominent Geneva collection, valued several times over its initial price.

 There is also the ascetic grandeur of Chiara Meunier, who has perfected the invisible monochrome.
 Her most recent work, Field Without Field, reportedly sold privately for a seven-figure sum, though its presence in the collector’s home is undetectable to all but the most attuned guests.
 The price, naturally, is part of the work.